Inclusion & Diversity

 Our Diverse Workforce

-We believe the diversity of our Associates can help make us a stronger company and better able to serve our broad base of customers around the world.
+We believe the diversity of our Associates can help make us a stronger Company and better able to serve our broad base of customers around the world.
 We are committed to continuing to execute our global inclusion and diversity initiatives with the goal of driving sustainable, organizational change while striving to increase diversity in our talent pipeline.

 of our global workforce is female